Welcome to DOS Days

 So why not put on your DOS goggles and stay a while!

 - Joystick jury (Flightstick, Thrustmaster, Sidewinder, yep - that stuff)

 - Getting a 56Kbps modem to connect to anything in 2022 ?!

-- Using old DOS applications today - fun or folly?
+- Using old DOS applications today

 - Installation of OS/2 - better than Windows but poor marketing and IBM's license-based model would bring down this power house of an OS.